 Although Obama stepped up his game, it is obvious his African legacy needs some polishing and maybe some ‘makeover’.
 Some argue his African legacy may take years to build but will eventually bear fruits.
 His signature move ‘Power Africa’ and several other initiatives are yet to come to fruition.
 Some believe Obama will spend time in Africa after leaving office.
 We just have to wait and see what he does next.

-To conclude, there was no better guy like George Bush as far as Africa was concerned and deserves nothing but a strong ‘A’.
+To conclude, there was no better guy than George Bush as far as Africa was concerned and deserves nothing but a strong ‘A’.
 President Clinton did great for Africa while in office and continues to do great.
 I remain a huge Clinton fan and I think he deserves at least a ‘B+’.
 President Obama stepped up his game but most of his great initiatives are yet to come to fruition while others remain in theory.
 Time is not on his side but it's obvious he's keen to spend more time on the continent now that he's out of office.
-With conflicts heating up again across the continent in places like Sudan, with Boko Haram and Al Shabaab regularly targeting civilians, with ISIS and other terrorist groups threatening several lives and properties in Africa today, I think it is fair to say President Obama has not been as ‘transformative’ as former President George Bush as far as Africa is concerned.
+With conflicts heating up again across the continent in places like Sudan, with Boko Haram, Al Shabaab, ISIS and other terrorist groups threatening several lives and properties in Africa today, I think it is fair to say President Obama has not been as ‘transformative’ as former President George Bush as far as Africa is concerned.
 For the sake of initiatives like ‘Power Africa’, ‘Feed the Future’, and a better tomorrow, I think President Obama deserves a 'C' on his African legacy score card.